Normalizability analysis of the generalized quantum electrodynamics from the causal point of view: Gauge invariance

 The Ward-Takahashi-Fradkin (WTF) identities are usually derived in QED$_{4}$ scattering processes when free photons are involved \cite{ref39}.
 In the framework of functional method, these (coupled) identities are satisfied by the complete Green's functions.
 In contrast with this non-perturbative method, the causal approach determines these relations perturbatively order-by-order.
 Using the results obtained previously, we will see that the WTF identities for GQED$_{4}$ are easily derived.

-\emph{Vacuum polarization transversality}.- The contribution to the vacuum polarization is a class of graphs with two non-contracted electromagnetic fields.
+\paragraph{Vacuum polarization transversality} The contribution to the vacuum polarization is a class of graphs with two non-contracted electromagnetic fields.
 The transversality condition must be proved for each graph of this class.
-Hence, for the $n$-order vacuum polarization graph we shall assume that the non-contracted electromagnetic fields are in $\left( x_{1},x_{2}\right) $, then we have that
+Hence, for the $n$-order vacuum polarization graph we shall assume that the non-contracted electromagnetic fields are at the points $\left( x_{1},x_{2}\right) $, then we have that

 is a numerical distribution.
-Moreover, by taking into account Eq. \eqref{GaugeCond}, we have that
+Moreover, by taking into account Eq. \eqref{GaugeCond}, we obtain

 Besides, by a normalization, we have proved this relation for $n=2$ and $n=4$; therefore, the transversality of the vacuum polarization tensor is guaranteed